stanfordnmbl/osim-rl/docs/_docs/nips2019/track_NM.md

 ### FAQ (will be updated)
 1. **What are the criteria in reviewing the papers?** In addition to the final score you received in the competition, we will be looking for similar things as in regular research papers: significance, relevance, originality, scientific soundness, and quality of presentation.
 2. **Can we change the human model or simulation environment?** You can do whatever you find necessary for your study and paper.
-For example, investigating how change in muscle properties affects walking behavior will be a perfectly valid study.
+For example, investigating how changes in muscle properties affect walking behavior will be a perfectly valid study.

 ### References